Review: R for Rebuild, Reboot, Revival, RESPECT

 8) 3x display stand adapters (Tamashii stage act displays, strike variants and mass production version come with a fighter adapter that only works with strike/super parts attached)

 There have been two releases of the VF-1J Hikaru custom, one with GBP (which is not technically a Hikaru custom since it is primarily inspired by the DYRL movie) and a standalone offering.
 The standalone offering comes with a fighter mode display stand adapter meant for a valk with super parts (which obviously isn’t right).
 The gun gripping right hands come with the grip of the gun molded in, unlike the super/strike VF-1S toys which came with a gun gripping hand that you inserted the grip of the gun into.
-The Hikaru toy, like the Mass production toy that preceded it, has the following extras:
+The Hikaru toy, like the Mass production toy that preceded it, came in a box that was 24x20x5cm and has the following extras:

-13) 1x fixed posed L hand with open palm
+12) 1x fixed posed left hand with open palm

-14) 2x pairs of fixed posed hands and additional L hand with open palm in DYRL style
+13) 2x pairs of fixed posed hands and additional left hand with open palm in DYRL style

 Like the Hikaru toy that followed it, the Mass Production toy comes with a fighter mode adapter meant for toys that have super parts.
-Though the mass production toy does not include the Macross Delta advertisement, it does include even more stuff than Hikaru like:
+Though the mass production toy does not include the Macross Delta advertisement or a rubbery replacement head laser, it does include even more stuff than Hikaru like:

 The GBP release adds the following in a second plastic tray: